spring-epfl/hippiepug/README.rst

 This library provides implementations of two cryptographic data structures:

-- Blockchains with log(n) sublinear traversal, implemented as hash chains based on deterministic skip-lists (skipchains).
+- Blockchains with log(n) sublinear traversal, implemented as high-integrity deterministic skip-lists (skipchains).
 In this kind of blockchain verifying that block *b* extends block *a* does not require to download and process all blocks between *a* and *b*, but only a logarithmic amount of them.
 - Verifiable dictionary, implemented as a key-value Merkle tree that guarantees unique resolution.
 A proof of inclusion of a key-value pair in such a tree also proves that there does not exist another value for a given key somewhere else in the tree.

 Both are meant to be used with a content-addressable storage.
 Each data structure supports logarithmic queries, and logarithmic proofs of inclusion: